I don’t think I need to tell you how big social media is.

 (Better Humans is a popular one)

-The most popular topics are design, startups, marketing, as well as social and political matters.
+The most popular topics are design, startups, marketing and social or political matters.

 Context: Being a blog platform, Medium naturally does well with long form content.
-However, it also shouldn’t be too long.
+However, posts also shouldn’t be too long.

 If people see that it’ll take 20 minutes to read your post, most of them will be scared away, not willing to make such a big time commitment.